Bullock Scholars Program

 Baylor University believes that the Bob Bullock Scholars Program will elevate the study of politics among Baylor University students and serve as a model for those individuals who seek to serve others through a career in public life.
 Dr. James A. Curry, the Bob Bullock Professor of Public Policy and Administration at Baylor University, has served as the director of the Bob Bullock Scholars Program since its inception.
 Dr. Curry will arrange placements of Baylor students in appropriate legislative offices during the session of the Texas Legislature.
 Bullock Scholars will live in Austin and work on a full-time basis for a member of the Texas Senate or the Texas House of Representatives for the entire legislative session.
 Students also will be enrolled for a minimum of six semester hours and may take as many as fifteen hours.

-Baylor University students participating in the Bullock Scholars and TLIP programs are held to the same standards in virtually all areas, i.e., all are enrolled as full-time Baylor students; all receive the same stipend; all are held to the same academic and professional standards, and all must abide by the same requirements.
-Students must be enrolled (and pay tuition) as full-time students at Baylor University during the Spring 2017 semester to participate in the Bullock Scholar or TLIP programs.
+Baylor University students participating in the Bullock Scholars program are enrolled as full-time Baylor students.
+Students must be enrolled (and pay tuition) as full-time students at Baylor University during the Spring 2019 semester to participate in the Bullock Scholar program.
 Students may take as many as fifteen (15) semester hours of Baylor courses, at least six of which must be in Political Science.

 Students will receive a monthly stipend to cover living expenses in Austin during the legislative session.
-Students should expect to live in Austin from early January, 2019, through May, 2019.
+Students should expect to live in Austin from early January, 2021, through May, 2021.
 Interns are responsible for housing, transportation, and other expenses in Austin.
-Students participating in the Bullock Scholar and TLIP programs may not return to the Waco campus to take classes during the semester.
+Students participating in the Bullock Scholar program may not return to the Waco campus to take classes during the semester.

-The following requirements apply to the Bullock and TLIP experiences:
+The following requirements apply to the Bullock Program:

 - The intern must complete and submit an application, resume, two letters of recommendation, official transcript, and a writing sample before being approved to start his or her experience.